Zoe Slater

-One of Zoe's subsequent major storylines was when she became romantically involved with local hardman Dennis Rickman (Nigel Harman), which soon ended after Zoe ended up being entrapped in an affair with Dennis' father Den Watts (Leslie Grantham) – though not before he pressured her into claiming that she is pregnant with Dennis' baby, as part of his last-ditch attempt to stop his devoted adopted daughter Sharon (Letitia Dean) from leaving Albert Square; Dennis and Sharon had embarked on a forbidden romance during the former's relationship with Zoe.
-When Zoe starts to worry that Dennis will discover her secret, Den persuades Zoe to sleep with him so she can get pregnant – up to the point where he blackmails her with the threat of exposing her secret to Dennis.
-Although Zoe is forced to relent to Den's blackmail, Dennis ends up seeing them in bed together and ends their relationship.
-Her final storyline revolved around Den's murder on the show's 20th anniversary episode, after Zoe conspired with his estranged wife Chrissie (Tracy-Ann Oberman) and their friend Sam Mitchell (Kim Medcalf) to get revenge on Den for the way how he victimized them during his antics.
-Their plan resulted in Zoe seemingly killing Den in The Queen Victoria public house after he attacked Chrissie; however, when Zoe left his corpse behind, Den regained consciousness until Chrissie ultimately killed him for good – shortly before Zoe reappeared in the room where he was murdered.
+One of Zoe's subsequent major storylines was when she became romantically involved with local hardman Dennis Rickman (Nigel Harman), which ends after Zoe lies about being pregnant and has sex with Dennis's father Den Watts (Leslie Grantham) – though not before he pressured her into claiming that she is pregnant with Dennis's baby, as part of his last-ditch attempt to stop his adoptive daughter Sharon Watts (Letitia Dean) from leaving Albert Square.
+Her final storyline revolved around Den's murder on the show's 20th anniversary episode, after Zoe conspired with his estranged wife Chrissie Watts (Tracy-Ann Oberman) and their friend Sam Mitchell (Kim Medcalf) to get revenge on Den for how he victimised them.
+Their plan resulted in Zoe seemingly killing Den in The Queen Victoria public house after he attacked Chrissie; however, when Zoe left him behind, Den regained consciousness until Chrissie ultimately killed him for good, shortly before Zoe reappeared in the room where he was murdered.
 Soon afterwards, Zoe leaves Walford for Ibiza after making amends with Kat and Dennis.
+In her absence, her relative Stacey Slater (Lacey Turner), gives her and Chrissie a false alibi to prevent Zoe's imprisonment; Chrissie later confesses to killing Den.
+In June 2025, Zoe reconnects with Stacey after fabricating a story that she is on the run from loan sharks.